Kicksaw-Consulting/django-configuration-management/README.md

 The JSON object can be a list or a dictionary.
 This is useful for validating the presence of your keys on start-up.

-For validating secrets that come from AWS Secret Manager, nest your keys in an object under `aws_secrets`.
-This lets the library know to validate these keys at a later step once they've been pulled down from the AWS API.
+Validating secrets that come from AWS Secret Manager is done implicitly since you must specify a `secret_keys` attribute in your .yaml.
+This is needed so that only AWS secrets that are explicitly called out are loaded into your Django settings/Python environment.

 ## Settings